 What are the most effective methods for potty training your puppy?

-Crate training is highly recommended as it helps your puppy develop good bathroom habits and provides a safe space.
-Place the crate near their usual potty area or food bowl to create positive associations.
-Consistently praise and reward your puppy when they go outside or in the designated spot to reinforce good behavior.
+Crate training is highly recommended as it helps your puppy learn to hold their bladder and associate the crate with a safe space.
+Place the crate near their usual potty area or food bowl to reinforce the connection between eating, resting, and bathroom habits.
+Consistently praise and reward your puppy when they go outside or in the designated area to encourage positive behavior.
+Paper training can also be useful, especially for young puppies, by placing newspapers in specific spots to guide them.

-When should I start obedience training with my new puppy?
+When should I begin obedience training alongside potty training my puppy?